SUNY Broome Department of Music and Theater Arts MUS 113

 10. What is your late work policy?

-- However, late work will be only graded for up to 80% of full credit.
+- Late work will be graded for up to 80% of full credit.

-- All late work is due on December 13, 2022.
-This is the last day I can accept work.
+- All late work is due on May 16.

 Class and College Policies and Other General Issues

 All students are expected to uphold the principles of academic honesty.
 Academic dishonesty (e.g., cheating, copying, and plagiarism) will not be tolerated.
 Plagiarism is presenting the ideas and writings of another person as your own.
 Plagiarism is stealing.
 The penalty for plagiarism or any other type of cheating will be failure of either the assignment or the class.
 THIS INCLUDES USE OF ChatGPT.

 If this happens to you, you will be placed on academic probation and will lose your financial aid.
 Repeat offenders may be dismissed from SUNY-Broome with a permanent mark on their academic records, which will make it impossible to transfer to any other college.